Atom Ant: Biography

-Atom Ant (originally voiced by Howard Morris, then by Don Messick in later episodes) is a superhero ant who operated out of an anthill in the countryside, where he possessed such things as a mainframe computer and exercise equipment.
-His powers mostly consisted of the ability to fly, superspeed, incredible strength, and invulnerability.
-His catchphrase was "Up and at 'em, Atom Ant!"
+Atom Ant (originally voiced by Howard Morris, then by Don Messick in later episodes) is a superhero ant who operates out of an anthill in the countryside, where he possesses such things as a mainframe computer and exercise equipment.
+His powers mostly consist of the ability to fly, superspeed, incredible strength, and invulnerability.
+His catchphrase is "Up and at 'em, Atom Ant!"
 He was often contacted by the police, who sent him out on an assignment.

-Some of these missions parodied the missions of Batman.
-The police force was constantly shown to be underfunded and inept, as they relied on Atom Ant to do all their police work.
-As seen in "Nobody's Fool," the only two police officers were the chief of police and deputy chief.
-The department only possessed one rusted patrol car.
-Atom Ant fights various villains, including recurring ones like Ferocious Flea (also voiced by Messick) and mad scientist Professor Von Gimmick.
+Some of these missions parody the missions of Batman.
+The police force is constantly shown to be underfunded and inept, as they rely on Atom Ant to do all their police work.
+As seen in "Nobody's Fool," the only two police officers are the chief of police and the deputy chief.
+The department has only one rusted patrol car.
+Atom Ant fights various villains, including recurring ones like Ferocious Flea (also voiced by Messick) and mad scientist Professor Von Gimmick (voiced by Allan Melvin).